Master of Public Health (coursework or coursework and dissertation)

 All units have a value of six points unless otherwise stated.

-Students in the course by coursework and dissertation take units to the value of 24 points from Group A and units to the value of 18 points from Group C.
+Students in the course by coursework and dissertation take units to the value of 24 points from Group A and units to the value of 12 points from Group C. Students in this pathway are unable to take both the dissertation and the practicum.

 Students in the course by coursework take: